Blue Bayou (film)

 Blue Bayou is a 2021 American drama film written and directed by Justin Chon.
-The film stars Chon, Alicia Vikander, Mark O'Brien, Linh Dan Pham, Sydney Kowalske, Vondie Curtis-Hall and Emory Cohen.
+The film stars Chon, Alicia Vikander, Mark O'Brien, Linh Dan Pham, Sydney Kowalske, Vondie Curtis-Hall, and Emory Cohen.

-Blue Bayou had its world premiere at the Cannes Film Festival in July 13, 2021 and was released in the United States on September 17, 2021, by Focus Features.
+Blue Bayou had its world premiere at the Cannes Film Festival in July 13, 2021, and was released in the United States on September 17, 2021, by Focus Features.

 Plot

 Antonio LeBlanc is a Korean-American adoptee living outside New Orleans with his pregnant wife Kathy and her daughter Jessie.
 Due to his criminal record, Antonio is unable to find additional employment to support his family, though Kathy offers to resume working to help make ends meet.

-After being physically harassed by NOPD officers Ace and Denny, the former being Jessie’s absent biological father, Antonio is arrested.
-He is placed into ICE custody and faces deportation when it is revealed that his adoptive parents never naturalized him pursuant to Child Citizenship Act of 2000.
+After being physically harassed by New Orleans Police Department (NOPD) officers Ace and Denny, the former being Jessie’s absent biological father, Antonio is arrested.
+He is placed into U.S. Immigration and Customs Enforcement (ICE) custody and faces deportation when ICE found that his adoptive parents never naturalized him pursuant to Child Citizenship Act of 2000.
 Antonio and Kathy seek to appeal his deportation with the help of immigration lawyer Barry Boucher, who requests a $5,000 retainer.
 Barry warns, however, that if his appeal fails, he can never return to the United States again.

 Antonio strikes up a friendship with Parker, a Vietnamese refugee with terminal cancer who came to America with her father when she was a child, and whose mother and brother had died during the journey.
-After receiving a tattoo of Fleur-de-lis from Antonio, Parker invites his family to a communal cookout at her home.
+After receiving a tattoo of fleur-de-lis from Antonio, Parker invites his family to a communal cookout at her home.
 Still unable to afford Barry’s services, Antonio and his friends resort to stealing and selling motorcycles, with Antonio nearly getting caught.
 Antonio pays Barry, claiming that the money was an advance from work.
-Barry tells Antonio that due to his criminal record and a lack of factors that would make his appeal favorable, his best chance is to seek support from his adoptive mother, who is still alive – something Antonio had hidden from Kathy.
+Barry tells Antonio that due to his criminal record and a lack of factors that would make his appeal favorable, his best chance is to seek support from his adoptive mother, who is still alive, which Antonio had hidden from Kathy.